What to Learn After PHP & MySQL

 What is PHP & MySQL?

-PHP is a widely used open-source scripting language on the server side of web development.
+PHP is a widely used open-source scripting language on the server-side of web development.
 This free and open-source coding language is one of the more accessible coding languages to learn while offering advanced features for professional programmers.
 The majority of the time, PHP is used for making web servers.
-One thing that makes PHP simple is that it is platform-independent and can run on any operating system without a problem.
+One thing that makes PHP simple is its platform independence; it can run on any operating system without issue.

 Typically when you work with PHP, you will also work with MySQL as the database management system.
 MySQL is a structured query language that plays a central role in computing.
-Instead of storing data in a big storage room, MySQL stores all of the data in separate tables that efficiently tracks and manages all of the data from the websites.
-You can find that both PHP and MySQL power several of the most accessed web applications, including Facebook, Netflix, Uber, and Twitter.
+Instead of storing data in a large storage space, MySQL organizes it in separate tables that efficiently track and manage website data.
+Both PHP and MySQL power some of the most accessed web applications, including Facebook, Netflix, Uber, and X.

 Read more about PHP and MySQL and why you should learn them.